STEMLab/InEditor/README.md

 ## Getting Started
 ### Prerequisites
-1. OS : Windows recommaned.
+1. OS : Windows recommended.
 The exe file based on the Windows([val3dity](https://github.com/tudelft3d/val3dity.git)) is used for simple geometry validation.
 2. Node.js : You need to install Node.js and set PATH
     * [link](https://nodejs.org/)
 3. Maven : over 3.5 version.
 You need to install Maven and set MAVEN_HOME & PATH for InFactory